gianlacasella/QLearning_MountainCarProblem/README.md

   <img src="img/MountainCarGif.gif">
 </p>

-In order to make the Agent succeed, I used Markov Processes and the Bellman Equation to make the pairs (state, action) quality update:
+In order to make the Agent succeed, I used Markov Processes and the Bellman Equation to make the state-action pairs quality update:

 <p align="center">
   <img src="img/equation.svg">